Ehlers-Danlos Syndrome

 Brittle cornea syndrome

 In this rare type of EDS the front coverings of the eye are thinner and less strong than usual and the white of the eye (sclera) may appear blue.
-Like the other rare types, in order to inherit it you need to inherit one faulty gene from EACH of your parents.
+Like the other rare types, inheritance requires one faulty gene from each parent.
 If a parent has only one faulty gene, they will generally NOT have the condition.

-People with brittle cornea syndrome are generally very short-sighted, and the globe of the eye is at risk of rupturing.
+People with brittle cornea syndrome are generally very short-sighted and the eye itself is at risk of rupturing.
 They also have the typical skin and joint features of classical and hypermobility types of EDS.

 Management of brittle cornea syndrome